tribixbite/awesome/README.md

 *   [hakimel/Ladda](https://github.com/hakimel/Ladda) - Buttons with built-in loading indicators.
 *   [breejs/bree](https://github.com/breejs/bree) - Bree is a Node.js and JavaScript job task scheduler with worker threads, cron, Date, and human syntax.
 Built for @ladjs, @forwardemail, @spamscanner, @cabinjs.
 *   [simonecorsi/mawesome](https://github.com/simonecorsi/mawesome) - 😎 Github action to generate your own awesome list from project you've starred ordered by languages!
-*   [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
-A web developer's must have dev-tool.
 *   [ezobraz/timetracker-for-trello](https://github.com/ezobraz/timetracker-for-trello) - Quick time tracker power-up for trello.
 Pure javascript, doesn't require any server-side part.
 You CAN close your browser window, or shut down your computer, the timer will still work if you launched it.
 *   [reactide/reactide](https://github.com/reactide/reactide) - Reactide is the first dedicated IDE for React web application development.
 *   [supermedium/aframe-environment-component](https://github.com/supermedium/aframe-environment-component) - :sunrise\_over\_mountains: Infinite background environments for A-Frame in a line of HTML.